cgorshing/neovim.config/README.md

 For pyright -- I can't remember, looks like I used pip, but I don't know if I used a .venv someplace or just the default asdf-vm Python version  ¯\_(ツ)_/¯

+antosha417/nvim-lsp-file-operations - will rename variables (like import statements) when a rename is performed.

+:h rtp - this shows the `after` path
+In netrw:
+  % creates a new file
+  d create a new directory

+:Ex brings up netrw

+:so re-sources config/lua files
+:Lazy
+:Mason

+:checkhealth vim.lsp

+:LspRestart

+Shift+k for LSP Hover

+cib - change inner block - put cursor at beginning of line and cib will remove within the parens.
+I am seeing some talk about b would be between {} and B would be between () const res: any = await requestToken(C_ID, CSEC);

+=ap - something with indenting, not sure

+:lua ColorMyPencils()